1Password/scim-examples/beta/do-app-platform-op-cli/README.md

   > **Note**
   >
   > If you don't have a DigitalOcean account, you can sign up for a free trial with starting credit: <https://try.digitalocean.com/freetrialoffer/>
-- A Mac or Linux terminal with Bash, Zsh, or Fish
+- Access to a terminal on Mac or Linux Bash, Zsh, or on Windows using Powershell

 ## Getting started

 ### Step 1: Install 1Password and DigitalOcean tools

-Install the following on your Mac or Linux machine:
+Install the following on your Mac, Linux or Windows machine:

 - 1Password 8 for [Mac](https://1password.com/downloads/mac/) or [Linux](https://1password.com/downloads/linux/)
 - [1Password CLI 2.9.0](https://developer.1password.com/docs/cli/get-started/#install) or later
 - [`doctl`](https://docs.digitalocean.com/reference/doctl/how-to/install/#step-1-install-doctl)
   > **Note**
   >
-  > **Only** [Step 1: Install doctl](https://docs.digitalocean.com/reference/doctl/how-to/install/#step-1-install-doctl) in the `doctl` installation guide is required for this step.
+  > **Only** [Step 1: Install doctl](https://docs.digitalocean.com/reference/doctl/how-to/install/#step-1-install-doctl) in the `doctl` installation guide is required for this step for Mac and Linux.

-### Step 2: Add your 1Password account and configure the DigitalOcean shell plugin
+### Step 2: Add your 1Password account and configure the DigitalOcean access.

 If you haven't already done so, add your 1Password account and connect 1Password CLI to your desktop app, then configure the DigitalOcean shell plugin:

-1. [Add your 1Password account](https://support.1password.com/add-account/) to 1Password 8 for Mac or Linux.
+1. [Add your 1Password account](https://support.1password.com/add-account/) to 1Password 8 for Mac or Linux or Windows.
 2. [Connect 1Password CLI to the 1Password app](https://developer.1password.com/docs/cli/about-biometric-unlock#step-1-connect-1password-cli-with-the-1password-app).
 3. [Create a DigitalOcean personal access token](https://docs.digitalocean.com/reference/api/create-personal-access-token/) with both read and write scopes.
-4. [Configure the DigitalOcean shell plugin](https://developer.1password.com/docs/cli/shell-plugins/digitalocean#step-1-configure-your-default-credentials).
+4. [Configure the DigitalOcean shell plugin](https://developer.1password.com/docs/cli/shell-plugins/digitalocean#step-1-configure-your-default-credentials) for Mac and Linux.
 Choose `Import into 1Password…` to save your DigitalOcean personal access token in your 1Password account and authenticate `doctl`.
+5. Windows users, follow the steps in [Step 3 Use the API token to grant account access to doctl](https://docs.digitalocean.com/reference/doctl/how-to/install/#step-1-install-doctl).

-Your terminal should now authenticate `doctl` using the access token stored in your 1Password account (you do _not_ need to run `doctl auth init`).
+Your terminal should now authenticate `doctl` using the access token stored in your 1Password account (you do _not_ need to run `doctl auth init` unless on Windows as detailed in the last step).
 You can confirm by [retrieving your account details](https://docs.digitalocean.com/reference/doctl/reference/account/get/):

 ```sh
 doctl account get